redpesk-common/canbus-binding/README.md

 engine.torque
 ```

-> **NOTE** It's recommended that you follow this naming convention to named your CAN signals.
+> **NOTE** It's recommended that you follow this naming convention to name your CAN signals.
 >
 > There is only character `*` that is forbidden in names because it's used as wildcard for subscription and unsubscrition.
 >